Parthsanghavi31/Centroid-Based-Object-Pose-Estimation-with-Ground-Plane-Normal-Vector-Analysis/README.md

 ```

 - Use the GUI to select a point of interest in the real-time depth image.
 The program will process the depth data, detect and segment objects, and display the results in a 3D visualization window.

+## Results
+- All the Results can be Found in the Report on Grasp Synthesis Project

 ## Contributing
 - Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.